Car buying tips

 3. Seating layouts

-You could argue that MPVs are all about their seats.
-Every single MPV has something clever to offer in the seating department, but there are a surprising variety of different ways of designing flexible seating - and some will suit certain families better than others.
+With versatility key to a good people carrier, every single MPV has something clever to offer in the seating department.
+However, there are a surprising variety of different ways of designing flexible seating - and some will suit certain families better than others.

 Sliding rear seats can be a real bonus; you can push them back to increase rear legroom, or slide them forwards to improve boot space.
 Some cars also offer a small degree of recline on the rear seats – a good feature to stop kids’ heads lolling forwards if they fall asleep.

 Having three separate seats for rear passengers rather than a single fixed bench is a great feature, especially if the seats are individually removable.
-However, some seven seaters only have two usable middle-row seats, meaning that if you want to carry five people in comfort, you'll need to have the third row in place, restricting available boot space.
+However, some seven seaters only have small middle seat on the second row, meaning that if you want to carry five people in comfort, you'll need to have the third row in place, restricting available boot space.

 4. Flexible load space